AntonMause/tcl4soc/README.md

 (Toplevel with smallest amount of resources, good to verify your own board)

 1. OscChpCnt : Blink LEDs using On chip oscillator.
--myChpOsc : Use internal G4 25/50MHz RC-Osc
+-myChpOsc : Use internal RC-Oscillator (supported in all G4 & some G3)
 (Next OnDie resource involved, go and check how it works)

 1. OscChpMux : Blink LEDs using On chip oscillator and ngMUX.